victordibia/tjwave/README.md

 If audio is needed, you can use a USB audio device instead.

-# App Ends after saying "TJBot is listening"
+# Known Issue: App Ends after saying "TJBot is listening"

 Usually this occurs microphone setup fails.
-A solution is to explicitly specify the microphone device id when instantiating mic.
-To find out the device id, in command line type
+A solution is to explicitly specify your microphone device id when instantiating mic.
+To find out your device id, in command line type

 ```
 arecord -l       //should show things like card 0, card 1, etc
 ```

 now edit your code file where you instantiate mic to reflect the device id.
 For example if your microphone is labelled `card 0` from the command above, device id is `plughw:0,0` , and if `card 1`, `plughw:1,0`